jojobear2020/PyBer_Analysis/README.md

-* The higher the population density, the more demand we see in ride-sharing services.
+* The higher the population density, the more demand we see in the ride-sharing services.
 This could be explained by the fact that urban areas generally have fewer people that have cars, which leads to higher ride-sharing demand.

 * More rides/higher service demand generally lead to lower average fare cost per ride/driver.